fabda/Myofibril_paper/README.md

 - *__Segmentation__* which contains scripts for addressing the training and deployment of the segmentation model
 - *__Analysis__* which contains script for the shape analysis and paper's figure generation

+Install time: Depends mainly of your internet connection as every Python packages are downloaded and installed on the fly.

 ## 2 - Segmentation (Deep Learning)